mendhak/eleventy-satisfactory/posts/2023-01-15-post-notice.md

 {% notice "success" %}
-This is a success notice. 👍 Great Success 👍
+This is a success notice.
+Great Success.
 {% endnotice %}